saribx/Explainable-AI-neural-network-visualisation-tool/README.md

 Project Includes
 - Project Journal
-- GitHub Repository
+- GitHub Repository (under development branch!)
 - Demo (poster session)

 ### Advanced Features to be implemented

-- Visualizations of the input layer, either as individual nodes or in image form.
 - Overlay ground truth on the input layer for comparison.
 - Highlight the strongest path from input to output on hover.
-- Enable viewing of individual samples.
+- Enable viewing of individual samples inside the histograms.
 - Support for various aggregation and visualization strategies for individual samples.